What do you keep top of mind when creating content? Maybe uniqueness, audience research, or topic relevance?

-When it came to visual content, the data told a compelling story: readers like the experience of dynamic content that includes photos and videos.
+When it comes to visual content, the data tells a compelling story: readers like the experience of dynamic content that includes photos and videos.
 They want imagery when they are consuming written content.

-If you’re interested in learning more about how to use images in blogs best, check out this handy guide to get you started.
+If you’re interested in learning more about how to best use images in blogs, check out this handy guide to get started.

 In addition to images, video can help you secure clicks for different SERP features.

-Visuals are one of the important content marketing trends emerging in B2B and B2C industries this year.
-Marketers tasked with creating content should be on the lookout for opportunities to include images and videos that improve the user experience.
+Visuals are an important content marketing trend emerging in B2B and B2C industries this year.
+Marketers tasked with creating content should look out for opportunities to include images and videos that improve the user experience.

-- Articles with seven or more images get the most backlinks (a percentage increase of 555% compared to those with no images) and the most unique page views (a 259% increase).
-Aim to put in at least three images per article where possible.
+Add more images to your articles.
+Articles with seven or more images get the most backlinks (a percentage increase of 555% compared to those with no images) and the most unique page views (a 259% increase).
+We advise aiming for at least three images per article.

 Our survey revealed some interesting trends that suggest the industry standard advice of posting 2-4 times per week might not result in high performance.

-It’s true that posting more appears to correlate with better results.
-But, you should only post if you have highly relevant, readable, quality content.
+It’s true that posting more appears to be correlated with having better results.
+However, you should only post if you have highly relevant, readable, quality content.
 Don’t write content for the sake of it—chances are it won’t rank well.

 Just as with publishing new content, there is a sweet spot when it comes to the age of an article and how well it performs in search.

-While it is true that it takes time for Google to crawl and index content, fresh content seems to perform best and has a pretty quick expiration.
+While it is true that it takes time for Google to crawl and index content, fresh content seems to perform best yet has a pretty quick expiration.